oloed/webactors/README.md

 exit.  `trapKill` allows for more nuanced behavior than the default.

-This passed-in function receives two arguments: the id of the originating (not the receiving!) actor, and the reason for the kill.
-If it throws an exception, the actor will die with that exception.
+This passed-in callback function receives two arguments: the id of the originating (not the receiving!) actor, and the reason for the kill.
+It should return a message to be delivered to the actor receiving the kill.
+If the function instead throws an exception, then the receiving actor will die with that exception.

-Note that the callback does NOT run in the context of an actor, so functions like `receive` should not be used.

-Typically, `sendback` is used with `trapKill` to redirect the kill to the actor's mailbox as a regular message.
+The callback should have no side-effects and should avoid state-modifying calls to the WebActors API.

 ### WebActors.sendback(args...) -> cb